Dust Deposition Monitoring

 Dust deposition results

-The NSW EPA require all licence holders to make publically available the environmental monitoring results required by their EPL.
+The NSW EPA require all licence holders to make publicly available the environmental monitoring results required by their EPL.
 This data must remain visible for a period of four years: